sssylvasss/hold-my/README.md

    npm install
    ```

-3. Create a `.env` file in the server directory with the following content:
+3. Create a `.env` file in the server directory with:
    ```
    PORT=5000
    MONGODB_URI=mongodb://localhost:27017/hold-my-db
+   # Add AI API keys if using AI features
    ```

 4. Start the development server: